aa-ahmed-aa/Zeta/README.md

 green judge mean it is recommended to use this type of judging for this submmition

-- Automatic vS Manual Judging
+- Automatic :vs: Manual Judging
     - Automatic judging
         It will run the contestant solution and compare it with the testcases given to the that problem and respond to the that user submition .<br>
     - Manual Judging